Real-Time Dam Levels

 Water Level Analysis

 The current volume at Serpentine is running lower than standard operational thresholds.
-At 31.1%, the facility only holds 138 GL.
+With the reservoir sitting at just 32.9%, the total available volume is 138 GL.
 This lower-than-average capacity may trigger preliminary water-saving advisories in Western Australia if dry conditions persist.

 Catchment & Hydrological Impact

 Fed primarily by the Serpentine River, this reservoir plays a critical role in the South West Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The South West Coast region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the South West Coast are deeply influenced by the retention capacity of Serpentine.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Western Australia depends heavily on the water security provided by Serpentine.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 138 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context